upn3xt/chrono/journal/JOURNAL.md

 It's been like 3 days already trying to get function calls to be a thing.
 This is for the 'Hello world' achievement using printf but for some reason, this bitch of a API keeps segfaulting.
 I've already done some rework but I just keep getting the same result.
 Now I understand the hate for segmentation fault.
 It stops being funny the 67th time.

+## I've found it!

+It's been like a week since I tried to get this thing working but school and lazyness got in the way.
+Today I was ready to fix a probable version issue when
+I opened a different chat to help me fix the problem and there were two exactly: Not making the module based on the current context and not using the function version constant rather than llvmsometypeyadayada.
+The moment clean llvm code got generated in the sample file(main.c) I was so happy!!
+Now I just gotta fix another issue which is the getnamedfunction.
+As soon this flies, its fireworks!